DexisApp/Dexis/README.md

 ## Contributors

 We would like to express our gratitude to all the individuals who have already contributed to Dexis!
-If you have any Dexis-related project, documentation, tool or template, please feel free to contribute it by submitting a pull request to our curated list on GitHub: [awesome-Dexis](https://github.com/Dexisai/Dexis).
+If you have any Dexis-related project, documentation, tool or template, please feel free to contribute it by submitting a pull request to our curated list on GitHub: awesome-Dexis

 <a href="https://github.com/toeverything/affine/graphs/contributors">
   <img alt="contributors" src="https://opencollective.com/affine/contributors.svg?width=890&button=false" />